squirrel2038/thearchdruidreport-archive/README.md

 Windows:

- * Install Python 3, and the PIP packages above, then imitate `make_archive.sh`.
+ * Install Python 3, node.js, and the PIP/NPM packages above, then imitate
+   `make_archive.sh`.
 Something like this ought to work:

    ```